 |Tracker rate mortgage|

-Tracks the Bank of England base rate for a set period of time.
+The interest rate tracks the Bank of England base rate for a set period of time.
 Your monthly payment will go up or down depending on movements to the base rate, so you need to be sure that you would be able to afford the payments should interest rates increase.

 Lifetime Tracker and Flexible Offset mortgages are guaranteed to track the Bank of England base rate for the life of the mortgage.